dmose/mc-nodejs-docs/threat model.md

 Node packages can provide scripts to run at install time.
 These scripts will be run for all dependencies of the package you are actually installing.
 A [previous security incident](https://blog.npmjs.org/post/175824896885/incident-report-npm-inc-operations-incident-of) used this in order to attempt to steal the npm credentials of users installing the `eslint` package.

-Again vendoring means that this is only an issue when adding or upgrading packages.
-In addition vendoring will use npm with the `--ignore-scripts` option which turns off running these scripts.
-For some packages this will mean installation will fail.
+Again, vendoring means that this is only an issue when adding or upgrading packages.
+In addition, `mach vendor node` will use npm with the `--ignore-scripts` option, which turns off running these scripts.
+For some packages, this will mean installation will fail.
 Those cases will be reviewed more thoroughly on a case by case basis.

 ## Packages with similar names